 Cycling and walking

 Like many people in Sheffield I am a recreational cyclist and walker and take a close interest in the issues.
 I am a member of the All Party Parliamentary Group on Cycling and have written to Ministers to support Cycling UK’s campaign for proper investment in cycling and walking.
-I’ve also backed the ‘Get Britain Cycling’ cross-party report in a parliamentary debate and urged the Government to make all cities fit for cycling by investing in infrastructure.
-I’ve also backed the ‘Living Streets’ campaign, which makes it safer and easier for older people to get around the local neighbourhood on foot, and supported local ‘walking buses’ which take primary school children from their homes to their schools on foot.
+I’ve also backed the ‘Get Britain Cycling’ cross-party report in a parliamentary debate and urged the Government to make all cities fit for cycling by investing in infrastructure, and supported the ‘Living Streets’ campaign, which makes it safer and easier for older people to get around the local neighbourhood on foot, and local ‘walking buses’ which take primary school children from their homes to their schools on foot.

 This is a selection of my work on this issue.
 Please get in touch if you want to find out more.